shiwaforce/postcss-high-contrast/README.md

 <img align="right" width="57" height="108" title="Dev Kit Main Logo" src="http://adm-designhouse.com/dev-kit-logo.png">

 <img align="right" width="108" height="108" title="Philosopher’s stone, logo of PostCSS" src="http://postcss.github.io/postcss/logo.svg" hspace="20">
-PostCSS High Contrast is PostCSS plugin that helps automaticaly convert all colors to high contrast.
+PostCSS High Contrast is PostCSS plugin that helps automatically convert all colors to high contrast.
 This Plugin gives you ability to create high contrast version of your project with ease.

 ## Why?
 Accessible websites are getting more popular.
 Some countries even pass laws obliging IT companies create high contrast versions of their projects.
-Creating high contrast version of your project due some reasons can be painfull.
+Creating high contrast version of your project due some reasons can be painful.

 ## Live Example